BrightDrop: Products

 BrightDrop's first two products are the Zevo 600 electric van and Trace electric pallet.
 The Zevo 600 is powered by GM's Ultium battery platform and is purpose-built for the delivery of goods and services over long distances.
 It has a built-in security system and a range of 250 miles per charge.
 Its name is a play on its 600 cubic feet of cargo space.

 The BrightDrop Trace can carry up to 23 cubic feet and 200 pounds.
 It has a built-in electric motor to move at a speed of up to 3 miles per hour, adjusting to the walking speed of its operator.
 It helps delivery workers move goods over short distances, like from a van to a customer's front door.
 It has adjustable shelves and doors that can be remotely locked and unlocked.
 In a pilot program with FedEx, couriers were able to handle 25% more packages per day with the Trace and experienced less physical strain.

 The company also has a cloud-based software platform accessible by web or mobile app.
 Its software can monitor vehicle locations and battery charges, manage vehicles remotely, predict maintenance needs, and optimize routes.

-A smaller version of BrightDrop's van, to be called the Zevo 400, will be built at the CAMI Assembly Plant in Ingersoll, Canada from 2023, with the first models going to the fleet of Verizon.
+A smaller version of BrightDrop's van, called the Zevo 400, was built at the CAMI Assembly Plant in Ingersoll, Canada from 2023, with the first models going to the fleet of Verizon.